SERVICING ALL OF COCOA, COCOA BEACH, INDIALANTIC, MELBOURNE, MERRITT ISLAND, PALM BAY, ROCKLEDGE, SEBASTIAN, SUNTREE, TITUSVILLE & VIERA.

 An unanticipated substantial change in circumstance often occurs when one party does not comply with the timesharing schedule or when one party has a substantial change in lifestyle, such as drug usage or an abusive nature.

 Divorce and family issues involve the bonds and responsibilities of the family and can be complex and very emotional, especially for children.
-At Telfer, Faherty, & Anderson, P.L., we handle all areas of family law, including contested and uncontested divorces, modifications, paternity, child support, and dependency cases.
+We handle all areas of family law, including contested and uncontested divorces, modifications, paternity, child support, and dependency cases.

 Chapter 61.08 of the Florida Statutes governs the award of alimony.
 In order for one spouse to receive alimony, there must be a need for alimony and an ability to pay the alimony.